PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - Dn.T4 = Dn.T1 + ( Dn-1.T3 // 10 )	Four-digit accuracy
 - Dn.T5 = Dn.T1 + ( Dn-1.T4 // 10 )	Five-digit accuracy

 The value D4.T5 is perfectly accurate as it integrates MC1 and cascading MS9 data all the way back to and including D0.T1.
 The values D1.T2, D2.T3, D3.T4 are also all perfectly accurate.
-If we know these values we can calculate answer digits with perfect accuracy:
+If the model knows these values it can calculate answer digits with perfect accuracy:

 - A1 = D1.T2 % 10 with zero loss
 - A2 = D2.T3 % 10 with zero loss